DavidAJohnston/TheValueofAppCoins/README.md

 The Value of App Coins
 ==================

-An analysis of App Coins, as a technical and economic means of price discovery, forms of expression / community, and a model for rewarding those actors performing said behaviors.
+An open source analysis of App Coins, as a technical and economic means of price discovery, forms of expression, community building, and a model for rewarding those actors performing quantifiable behaviors.

 Authors:

 David A. Johnston - https://github.com/DavidJohnstonCEO

 Joe Dietz - https://github.com/fractastical

-Input from:
+With input from:

 Peter Todd - https://github.com/petertodd